Title and Reference Format

 - You may also incorporate two or three lines in the same way, using a slash with a space on each side [ / ] to separate them.

 Claudius alludes to the story of Cain and Abel when describing his crime: “It hath the primal eldest curse upon’t, / A brother’s murder” (3.3.37–38).

-- Verse quotations of more than three lines should be set as block quotations: start a new line and set each line one inch in from the left margin, adding no quotation marks not appearing in the original.
+- Set verse quotations of more than three lines as block quotations: start a new line and set each line one inch in from the left margin, adding no quotation marks not appearing in the original.
 If the quotation starts in the middle of a line of verse, reproduce it that way, don’t shift it to the left margin.

 Jaques begins his famous speech by comparing the world to a theater: